ISISComputingGroup/ibex_developers_manual/Building-multiple-architectures-(e.g.-32-&-64-bit-builds).md

 **Note:** it used to be possible to just pass a new architecture to `build.bat` e.g. `build.bat win32-x86` but it looks like recent software packages don't support this and it will need looking at if it is to work again.
 So use above instead.

-If you need a 32 bit build in a hurry check out using a `developer build`
+If you need a 32 bit build in a hurry check out using a [Developer Server Build]